CS-SI/pytest-executable/doc/test-case.rst

 The |yaml| file is used by |ptx| for several things.
 When this file is found, |ptx| will:

-   1. create the test case output directory and, if needed, its parents,
+   1. create the output directory of the test case and, if needed, its parents,
-   2. read the settings for running the test case,
-   3. go to the test case output directory and execute the tests defined
-   4. in the default test module,
+   4. execute the tests defined in the default test module,
-   5. then in the additional test modules.
+   5. execute the tests defined in the additional test modules.
+   5. execute the tests defined in the parent directories.

-The parents of the output directory are created such that the path from the directory where |pytest| is executed to the test case input directory is the same but for the first parent.
+The parents of an output directory are created such that the path from the directory where |pytest| is executed to the input directory of the test case is the same but for the first parent.
 This way, the directories hierarchy below the first parent of both the inputs and the outputs trees are the same.

 If |yaml| is empty, then the default settings are used.
 If :option:`--exe-default-settings` is not set, the default settings are the